-Most people around are the world wonder where is Mount is Mount Kilimanjaro?
+Most people around are the world wonder where is Kilimanjaro?
 Mount Kilimanjaro is the highest free-standing mountain in the world, that is, it’s not part of a mountain range.
-Located approximately 200 miles south of the Equator in Tanzania.
+Located approximately 200 miles south of the Equator in Tanzania, East Africa.
 Formerly Tanganyika, part of German East Africa during colonial times.

 A stratovolcano – otherwise known as a composite volcano – made up of layers of lava, ash and tephra (the material that falls back after an eruption).
 Comprising three volcanic peaks: Kibo (the one we climb), Mawenzi (a technical climb) and Shira.
 Kibo is classified as a dormant volcano, both Mawenzi and Shira are extinct.